How to Add Plugins to Chrome: Complete Beginner’s Tutorial for 2025

 Do you really need an extension that can read all your browsing data?
 This rhetorical question should guide every installation decision.
 Chrome’s permission system is designed to be transparent, but many users click “Accept” without reading.

 Common permissions and what they mean: “Read browsing history” allows tracking your visited sites, “Access camera/microphone” enables media recording, and “Read and change all data” means the extension can see and modify everything on every website you visit.
-Only grant permissions that make sense for the extension’s stated purpose.
+According to Chrome’s official extension documentation, only grant permissions that make sense for the extension’s stated purpose.

 Troubleshooting Common Issues